KorakSilvercloud/KorakSilvercloud.github.io/README.md

 # KorakSilvercloud.github.io
-This is a test to see how this site builds.
+This is currently just a playground as I work on learning the behavior of the Jekyll system.